 Sonos is one of the most respected names in both home and portable audio markets, renowned for its range of Wi-Fi-connected speakers, soundbars, amplifiers, and — the focus of today’s extrapolation — subwoofers.

-Back in 2012, Sonos released its very first subwoofer, billed simply as the Sonos Sub.
+In 2012, Sonos released its very first subwoofer, billed simply as the Sonos Sub.
 With a design unlike any thump-inducer that came before it, the company has since released two additional generations of the Sub, with the latest Gen 3 iteration changing from a matte finish to a glossy finish.
-But while the traditional Sonos Sub is fantastic, the $750 price tag and 35-plus-pound form factor doesn’t fit the bill for some folks, especially those looking for that extra low-end oomph without the hefty cost.
+But while the traditional Sonos Sub is fantastic, the $799 price tag and 35-plus-pound form factor doesn’t fit the bill for some folks, especially those looking for that extra low-end oomph without the hefty cost.

 That’s where Sonos’ latest subwoofer design comes into play.
-Known as the Sonos Sub Mini, the all-new sub sports a cylindrical design and is far more lightweight than its older brother and quite a bit cheaper, too.
+Known as the Sonos Sub Mini, the all-new sub sports a cylindrical design and is far more lightweight than its older brother and quite a bit cheaper, too, at $429.
 But does it match the Sub when it comes to sound quality?
 Do I need the big guy, or will the Sub Mini do the trick for my needs?

 Sonos has always been cutting-edge when it comes to speaker design, and the Sonos Sub was an eye-popping addition when it was introduced to the company’s lineup over a decade ago, with Sonos maintaining the same core aesthetic ever since.